After completing this study unit you will be able to:

-The ankle joint is located between the leg and foot of the lower limb and is also known as the talocrural joint.
-It is formed by the articular surfaces of the distal parts (malleoli) of the tibia and fibula and the body of the talus and is classified as a type of synovial hinge joint.
-This joint is supported by a set of strong ankle ligaments providing it with stabilization to manage the entire body weight against the ground forces below it.
+The ankle joint (a.k.a. talocrural joint) is formed by the articular surfaces of the distal parts (malleoli) of the tibia and fibula and the body of the talus and is classified as a type of synovial hinge joint.
+It is supported by a complex set of strong ligaments providing it with stabilization to manage the entire body weight against the ground forces below.

 Watch the following video and learn everything you should know about the ankle joint, its articulations, ligaments and movements.

 Take a quiz